ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

 On the first iteration of the generated vectorized loop, iterations 0 to 7 of the source language loop will be executed using SIMD instructions.
-Then on the next iteration of the generated vectorized loop, iteration 8 to 15 will be executed, and so on.
+Then on the next iteration of the generated vectorized loop, iterations 8 to 15 will be executed, and so on.

 If the source language loop accesses an array element based on the